My Ubuntu Linux boots into a black screen: GUIDE

 • You have more than one monitor

-• Mesa drivers are updated (which may once again override NVIDIA’s version)
+• Mesa drivers were updated (which may once again override NVIDIA’s version)

 Having that said.
 There are a few things you need to be aware of: